TristanWebber/tibicen-os/README.md

 #### `sys_task_create(void *fn)`

 Create a statically allocated task from function pointer `fn`.
-Adds it to the array of tasks and will be run when the cooperative round-robin scheduler reaches the task.
+Adds it to the array of tasks and will be run when the preemptive round-robin scheduler reaches the task.
 Returns false if there are no available task slots.
 Task is allocated 1kB of stack.

 #### `sys_task_delete(void)`